 The final full statistics of the game can be found here.

-Defensive Player of the Game - Donald Butler.
-The leading tackler on the day, Butler was everywhere, racking up 11 tackles, one for loss and a couple of pass breakups.
-Runner-up: E.J.
+Defensive Player of the Game - E.J.
 Savannah.
+The leading tackler on the day, Savannah was all over the place, piling up 15 tackles, two for loss and 13 were solo stops.
+Runner-up: Dan Howell.

 Dawgman.com Top Stories